Who are the Mennonites?

 Mennonites are a relatively small group of committed believers in Jesus Christ.
 In our early history we picked up the name of an early Dutch leader, Menno Simons.
 But we are followers of Christ, not Menno.

 The movement began in the 16th century at the time of the Protestant Reformation in Europe.
 A small group of earnest young believers said that reformers Martin Luther and Ulrich Zwingli had not gone far enough.
-Conrad Grebel led this group in an attempt to recover New Testament Christianity when they baptized one another and verbalized their faith in Jesus Christ at Zurich, Switzerland, in January 1525.
+Conrad Grebel led this group in an attempt to recover New Testament Christianity when they baptized one another and verbalized their faith in Jesus Christ in Zurich, Switzerland, in January 1525.

 The state was intolerant of the movement because it defied the government-run church.
 Many Anabaptist leaders were martyred.
 Thousands died gruesome deaths over the next fifty years.